c64scene-ar/chipdisk-nac-vol.1/chipdisk_internals.en.rst

    *Looking for the table of frequencies in a sid*

 Once the values are found, they are replaced by the NTSC values.
-Here there is just a simple loop to copy the tables.
-Ex:
+Ex: Simple loop to copy the tables:

 .. code:: asm